100DaysOfCloud/100DaysOfCloudIdeas/Projects/DEV/DEV03/DEV03-AWS100.md

 ###  You need to complete the following:

-* Create an IAM user (with Administrator Access) if you do not have one already
+* Create an IAM user with a programmatic access type (and Administrator Access) if you do not have one already
 * Install AWS CLI
 * Configure AWS credentials locally: `aws configure`
 * Create an S3 bucket: `aws s3 mb s3://<unique-bucket-name>`